Dudes

 And I believe with my whole heart that this flavor of being is something everyone should get to taste.
 That iteration—the willingness to be gloriously bad at something on your way to being slightly less bad—is the pathway to aliveness for all of us.

-I'll tell you a secret that would get me disinvited from fancy educational conferences: I build all-male spaces because they're fun as hell.
-Because when men are allowed to be the ridiculous creatures they naturally are, life gets good in ways I can't explain without sounding like I'm on mushrooms.
+I build these spaces because they're fun for me.
+Because when learners are allowed to be the ridiculous creatures they naturally are, life gets good in ways I can't explain without sounding like I'm on mushrooms.

 I've got nothing against anyone.
-I just know that a room full of guys who feel safe enough to be idiots together creates a kind of magic I've grown addicted to.
+I just know that a room full of learners who feel safe enough to be idiots together creates a kind of magic that nurtures me.
 The kind where authentic learning happens accidentally.
 Where deep connection forms disguised as casual bullshit.

 The Invitation to Play